-DE - CATHOLIC SOCIAL TEACHING SJPII: 6625DE-S STU: REL 1147 0.5 Credits/year
+DE - CATHOLIC SOCIAL TEACHING

+SJPII: 6625DE-S STU: REL 1147
-Prerequisite: Minimum 3.0 GPA unweighted and teacher approval.

 Note: Dual enrollment through St. Thomas University, if available, will be required.
 Students must register with St Thomas, pay their fees and request their transcript from them directly.

 This course examines the origin and development of Catholic social teaching as the Church's body of official doctrines in regard to human relations.
 It explores the principles, implicit in Divine Revelation, that have been articulated by the Magisterium in response to the tremendous changes that society has undergone, beginning with the Industrial Revolution.
 It includes love and family, law and justice, war and peace, wealth and poverty, rights and duties, freedom and obligation, fairness, friendship, dating and courtship, education and career.